Skip to main content

 Results included:

-• 50% reduction in hospitalizations
+• 42% reduction in inpatient acute admissions

-• 39% reduction in length of stay
+• 39% reduction in unavoidable hospitalization

-Mom’s Meals nutrition solutions
+Mom’s Meals food as medicine solutions

 Making nutritious foods more accessible and helping educate individuals about healthier choices is especially important for patients with chronic illnesses like heart disease.